morphologue/PrAutolabeller/README.md

 1. From a different shell (WSL on Windows):

-        ./replay.sh
+        dos2unix replay.sh  # If you encounter line ending issues on Windows ./replay.sh

-    This starts an HTTP server which will replay the GitHub responses under [flows/](flows/).
+    This starts an HTTP server which will replay the GitHub responses under [mitmproxy/](mitmproxy/).

 1. Back in the first shell: